Chance-Constrained Multiple-Choice Knapsack Problem: Model, Algorithms, and Applications: Data-driven adaptive local search

 \subsubsection{Accelerated Monte Carlo evaluation}

-Monte Carlo simulation is a method that uses random numbers to solve many computational problems \cite{metropolis1949monte}.
-In this work, we focus on situations where the knapsack constraints $W$ are tight at a high confidence level $P_0$, which means feasible solutions account for a very small proportion of the entire solution space of the problem.
-This observation motivates us that the evaluation procedure can be greatly accelerated if most of the infeasible solutions can be quickly eliminated.
-Specifically, assuming that the sample data of the items has been sorted from largest to smallest, we can check the $l^{th}$ largest data combination $d_{1l}, d_{2l},...,d_{ml}$ for the combination of items to be solved, i.e.,$D_l = \sum_{i=1}^{m}d_{il}$, by comparing with the weight threshold $W$ to directly filter out most of the infeasible solutions.
-Therefore, the evaluations times required during the algorithm operation can be significantly reduced.
-The process can be summarized as follows. \begin{itemize} \item Construct a filtered list according to the minimum prime factorization for $K=L^m\times (1-P_0 )$. \item Only a limited size of combinations will be selected to construct the filtered list $R\ll m!$; \item Calculate the sum of the data of each item of the screening list $R$, and check whether there is at least one combination satisfying $\sum_{i=1}^{m}d_{il} \geq W$.
-If not, the solution will be evaluated by Monte Carlo simulation. \end{itemize}
+Monte Carlo simulation uses random numbers to solve computational problems \cite{metropolis1949monte,LiuTL020}.
+In this work, our focus is on scenarios where the knapsack constraints $W$ are tightly defined at a high confidence level $P_0$, indicating that feasible solutions constitute a small proportion of the entire solution space.
+It motivates us that the evaluation procedure can be greatly accelerated if most of the infeasible solutions can be quickly recognized.
+Assuming that the sample data of items has been sorted in descending order, we check the $l^{th}$ largest data combination $d_{1l}, d_{2l},...,d_{ml}$, compare them with the weight threshold $W$, thereby achieving the efficient screening of infeasible solutions.
+The process is summarized as follows. \begin{itemize} \item Construct a screening list according to the minimum prime factorization for $K=L^m\times (1-P_0)$. \item A limited number of combinations are selected to construct the screening list $R\ll m!$; \item Calculate the sum of the data of each item of the screening list $R$, and check whether there is at least one combination satisfying $\sum_{i=1}^{m}d_{il} \geq W$.
+If not, $S$ is evaluated by Monte Carlo simulation. \end{itemize}